 Undergraduate tuition fees

-Full-time UK students (including our full-time online programmes)
+Full-time UK students

 - You have not already completed a course at the same level (for example another BA degree)